 Securing your gazebo in preparation for when the next wind storm happens is not an option if you want the structure to survive anything the elements bring or decrease the risk of your gazebo “breaking dance” with the wind.

 Securing your gazebo in windy conditions is not hard and can be done in a number of ways.
 Thankfully, it is something you can do yourself and the methods are fairly straightforward.
-Here are the methods we will consider in this guide:

-Using bolts and straps is one of the simplest yet effective methods of securing a gazebo.
 This method of anchoring a gazebo is most suitable for hard surfaces since you don’t have to worry about digging the ground.
 Most gazebos come with holes in their footplates for this purpose so you can drill an eye-bolt fixing 1.2, away from the sides of the gazebos and then use straps to hold it in place firmly.